V-DeVito/RPI.GPIO-W-D/README.md

 Understanding Current Condition LEDS:

+Check Diagram

-* Rain/Drizzle:
+* Rain/Drizzle: 9
-* Heavy Rain:
+* Heavy Rain: 10
-* Thunderstorms:
+* Thunderstorms: 10,12,13
-* Fog:
+* Fog: 12
-* Partly Cloudy:
+* Partly Cloudy: 11
-* Mostly Cloudy:
+* Mostly Cloudy: 12
-* Clear:
+* Clear: None

+Temperature LEDS:

+* Hot: 1
+* Warm: 2
+* Moderate: 3
+* Cold: 4
+* Freezing: 5

+Humidity LEDS:

+* Very Humid: 8
+* Moderately Humid: 7
+* Slightly Humid: 6

 * *In the actual API documentation, there are more than just those 7 conditions.
 In fact, there are about 55+.
 It would be painful to have a LED for each of those conditions, so I condensed it down to 7 conditions.
-This is designed to be simple.
+This is more for getting a general weather description, rather than an exact measurement This is designed to be simple.
 I hope you enjoy it.